Data and Intelligence Transformation in Qatar

 - Automate workflows by integrating the movement of data between processes, using intelligent process automation and business intelligence.
 This will greatly improve the accuracy, reliability, and speed of business operations

 - Monitor and automate business and IT infrastructure to proactively remediate faults, optimize resources, and reduce costs

 Ultimately, many of the processes described here will be empowered by the use of machine learning and AI technologies, often already in place within technology platforms as part of the management suite, but also readily available through on-premise infrastructure and cloud platforms.

 AI tools can take in vast amounts of data and identify patterns, and the ways they map to business processes to deliver value.
 In time, it is likely that nearly all technologies will leverage AI in some way, starting from niche applications today to pervasive deployments in the future.

-Security is a good example of where AI is delivering value, by taking in the high volume of events and alerts, and developing models of behavioural analytics to identify malicious and accidentally damaging activities, and even to take automated action to contain the intruder and mitigate any damage.
+Security is a good example of where AI is delivering value, by taking in the high volume of events and alerts and developing models of behavioral analytics to identify malicious and accidentally damaging activities and even to take automated action to contain the intruder and mitigate any damage.

 Roadmap to AI